 4. Give Your Appliances Enough Time To Rest

 Appliances are just like people.
 These machines are working, so all of their mechanisms work too.
 Sometimes, when we buy appliances which we think of heavy duty, we tend to use them a lot.
 We forget that they still have the maximum usable capacity.
 This is very vital for us to know.
 Here are some standard usage hours for some common appliances that will take them away from overheating:

 Clothes Iron – 2 hours maximum

 Oven Toaster / Microwave – 2 hours maximum

 5. Install Them Properly On Well Ventilated Areas

 Sometimes the most common cause of overheating among appliances is improper location and installation.
 We should consider that the proper air circulation and room temperature should also be considered.
-All big appliances such as refrigerator, ovens, televisions and even home sound systems should be placed in a room where the air circulates freely.
+All big appliances such as refrigerators, ovens, televisions and even home sound systems should be placed in a room where the air circulates freely.
 The normal flow of air should be reaching the back panels of the machines.
 This practice will lessen the probability of appliance overheat by 25%.
 It is always essential that they have the space to breathe in and breathe out.

 There are also some certain distances which is need to be followed to avoid overheating.
 Best examples would be wine chillers and refrigerators.
 These appliances requires the 3 inches rule.
-It means there should be atleast a 3 inch gap between the two.
+It means there should be at least a 3 inch gap between the two.